-- High Turnover Rate: It has cycled through three Jinchuuriki in a single night.
-Given how long Jinchuuriki are supposed to last that's basically light speed.
+- High Turnover Rate: It has cycled through two jinchūriki in a single night.
+Given how long jinchūriki are supposed to last that's basically light speed.

-- Humanoid Abomination: Its second form in Chapter 613, and it becomes more humanoid as it matures.
+- Its second form is a monstrous humanoid creature and it becomes even more humanoid as it matures.

-- Lightning Bruiser: At least twice the size of the other Tailed Beasts, but fast enough to sucker-punch Kurama before anyone could react.
+- Lightning Bruiser: It's at least twice the size of the other Tailed Beasts, but fast enough to sucker-punch Kurama before anyone could react.

 - Liquid Assets: It is the source of all chakra and wants to take back the power mankind stole.
-Since chakra currently serves as the world's Life Energy, the process kills all of the Shinobi it depletes.
+Since chakra currently serves as the world's Life Energy, the process kills the Shinobi if it depletes them enough.

 - Living Weapon: The only Beast to really qualify as one since it has no will of its own, being a tree.
-Every time it went on a rampage, it was being controlled by someone else.
+The will driving its rampage was Kaguya.

-- Magic Eye: It possesses a massive red Rinnegan with Sharingan-like tomoe, similar to Hagoromo's, Kaguya's, and Madara's Third Eye and Sasuke's Rinnegan.
+- Magic Eye: It possesses a massive red Rinnegan with nine Sharingan-like tomoe, called the Rinne Sharingan.

 - Monkey Morality Pose: Of a sort.
 Its second form features its single eyeball on the front of its head, a single huge and prominent ear on one side, and a mouth on the other side.